Observational prospects of self-interacting scalar superradiance with next-generation gravitational-wave detectors: Superradiance and self-interacting bosons

 In the moderate interaction regime, GW emission from 211 annihilations can be strong enough to be detected, but the signal duration is shortened.
 A novel gravitational signature here is GWs through level transitions, which are rare and short-lived in the gravitational regime (see~\cite{Arvanitaki2015,Siemonsen:2019ebd}).
 These $322\to 211+ {\rm GW}$ transition signals have angular frequencies $\sim \alpha^2m_bc^2/\hbar\ll m_bc^2/\hbar$, so can be relevant to future deci-hertz GW detectors.
 For $f<f_2$, the cloud occupation numbers are strongly suppressed, and the emitted GWs do not have observational prospects (see Section~\ref{sec:results}).

 \emph{Breakdown of perturbation theory:} In all of the aforementioned regimes, the perturbative treatment of self-interactions is justified in the sense that the hydrogenic wavefunctions are not significantly distorted, timescales for all rates are much longer than oscillation times, and the dynamics are restricted to a two-level system.
 For $\alpha\gtrsim 0.22$, the two-level approximation no longer holds and higher levels can grow.
+In this case, additional signatures and transitions between higher levels can be present~\cite{Baryakhtar2021,Omiya:2024xlz}.
 While perturbative evolution can, in principle, be hierarchical and closed in non-gravitational regimes for $\alpha\lesssim 0.3$~\cite{Baryakhtar2021}, no demonstration of a closed regime which is under good analytic control has been performed for $\alpha\gtrsim 0.3$.
 We do not include these high-$\alpha$ scenarios in our current work as we only have control of our approximations in the purely gravitational growth regime, where $f$ is close to the Planck scale.
 There are potential signatures in the regime of $\alpha\gtrsim 0.22$, as shown in the results of this study, so we stress the importance of studying the high-$\alpha$ dynamics and parameter space in the future.